FAQs

 This data is identical with what shipowners submit to the IMO DCS which means that there is no extra burden on the clients in matter of acquiring the data.

-What is the source of the CO₂ conversion factor?
+What is the source of the well-to-wake conversion factors?

 Is it common to other methodologies?